HFulcher/hfulcher/README.md

 - Deliver analysis/infrastructure that enables data-driven strategy.

 ### 👨‍👩‍👦 Personal Life:
-- I am a husband and father to one on the way,
+- I am a husband and father to one,
-- I love to read, my current goal is to read 40 books this year (mainly Theology and Science Fiction),
+- I love to read, my current goal is to read 30 books this year (mainly Theology and Science Fiction),
 - I've started contributing to Open Source (still fairly new to it!).